Skip to content

 The 12-point setup for a private, secure, high-output digital life — in one afternoon.
 No spam, unsubscribe anytime.

 The deeper misunderstanding is what the device actually is.
 A hardware wallet doesn’t hold your money — it holds a key to it.
-Your wealth lives in the mathematical space defined by your seed phrase: a 24-word code that, combined with an optional passphrase, releases your coins on the blockchain.
+Your wealth lives in the mathematical space defined by your seed phrase: a 12- or 24-word code (the BIP39 standard permits both lengths; 24 words is the usual cold-storage default) that, combined with an optional passphrase, releases your coins on the blockchain.
 That math doesn’t care whether your device is in a drawer or at the bottom of a lake.
 Lose the device and you’ve lost nothing.
 Lose the seed with no backup and you’ve lost everything.

 That’s the trap of single-point-of-failure custody: you’re a fortune on paper and a beggar in practice, one spilled coffee away from oblivion because your “sovereignty” hangs on one piece of paper in one location.